Oakland continues Seattle's slide with 4-2 win over Mariners | News Channel 3-12

 Ray (4-5) pitched out of trouble with key strikeouts in the second and fifth innings with runners at third base.
 He’s struck out at least eight in four straight starts, but is the first Seattle pitcher this season with 10 home runs allowed.

+“He got big outs.
+He kept us right there and that’s all you can ask if you’re starting pitcher,” Servais said.
+“But offensively we just didn’t get anything going today.”

-Oakland’s Paul Blackburn continued his strong start to the season despite control issues.
+Oakland’s Paul Blackburn kept up his strong start to the season despite control issues.
 Blackburn (5-0) allowed one hit over 5 1/3 innings before giving way to the Oakland bullpen.
 Blackburn’s day was cut short due to walks, giving up a career-high five, but lowered his ERA to 1.70.

-Dany Jiménez was the last of four relievers pitching the ninth for his 10th save.
+Dany Jiménez was the last of four relievers pitching the ninth to remain perfect in 10 save chances.

+“Five walks is obviously unacceptable, but on the flip side of that, one hit,” Blackburn said.
+“My stuff was was playing well today.
+Even though I walked five guys was able to still create soft contact and keep them from advancing runners, keeping them from scoring.”

 J.P.
 Crawford had Seattle’s only hit off Blackburn with a single in the second inning.
 Luis Torrens had a two-out RBI single in the seventh inning that scored Dylan Moore, and Ty France singled and scored on Zach Jackson’s wild pitch with two outs in the eighth.